-Specific deterrence as used in criminal justice, refers to crime prevention achieved through instilling fear in the specific individual being punished.
+Specific deterrence in criminal justice refers to crime prevention achieved through instilling fear in the specific individual being punished.
 Specific deterrence refrains or prevents specific individual being from future violation of the law.
 Specific deterrence is also referred to as individual deterrence.
+Specific deterrence can be seen as the impact of the actual legal punishment on those who are apprehended.
 Three Strikes law mandate state courts to impose harsher sentences on habitual offenders who are convicted of three or more serious criminal offenses.
+Specific deterrence results from actual experiences with detection, prosecution, and punishment of offenders.

+Selective Incapacitation is provided for under dangerous offender legislation.
+Traffic law enforcement influences driving behaviour through two processes: general deterrence and specific deterrence.
 General deterrence can be defined as the impact of the threat of legal punishment on the public at large.
-Specific deterrence can be seen as the impact of the actual legal punishment on those who are apprehended.
-Thus, general deterrence results from the perception of the public that laws are enforced and that there is a risk of detection and punishment when laws are violated.
-Specific deterrence results from actual experiences with detection, prosecution, and punishment of offenders.
+General deterrence results from the perception of the public that laws are enforced and that there is a risk of detection when laws are violated.

-The distinction between general and specific deterrence is widely recognized and accepted by deterrence researchers, and is used commonly to classify deterrence studies.
+A Reconceptualization of General and Specific Deterrence - MARK C. STAFFORD, MARK WARR.
+The distinction between general deterrence and specific deterrence is widely recognized and accepted by deterrence researchers, and is used commonly to classify deterrence studies.
 However, the logical and empirical evidence grounds for the distinction are not as clear as they might appear, and the conventional conception has done more to obfuscate than to clarify the deterrence process.
 The authors propose a reconceptualization of general and specific deterrence, and apply it to several current controversies in the deterrence literature.

-SPECIFIC DETERRENCE REVISITED: A QUASI-EXPERIMENT ON SENTENCE SEVERITY AND RECIDIVISM - Elizabeth Wiemers, Master of Arts, 2006
+ON SENTENCE SEVERITY AND RECIDIVISM -

 Specific deterrence and the DUI offender: The impact of a decade of reform

 Does Imprisonment Create Specific Deterrence?
 Empirical Analysis of Recidivism of

-Abstract: The primary rationale for court intervention has changed from treatment in the best interests of the child to desert-based punishment.
-Descriptive findings indicate strong support for both incapacitation and specific deterrence ideologies, and somewhat weaker commitment to retributive motivations for punishing juvenile offenders.
+Judges in the punitive juvenile court: Organizational, career and ideological influences on sanctioning orientation - Bazemore, Gordon; Feder, Lynette.
+Abstract: Descriptive findings indicate strong support for both incapacitation and specific deterrence ideologies, and somewhat weaker commitment to retributive motivations for punishing juvenile offenders.
 One independent variable, however, victim emphasis, exerted a strong negative effect on retributive orientation and support for the incapacitation goal, but a moderate positive influence on specific deterrence.